-\mypar{Large benchmark} \revisionhint{R1.O1}{We further use TPC-E to evaluate {\dbname} against a larger search space.
-For comparison purposes, we follow ~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} and vary skewness by adjusting the Zipfian distribution of the updates to the SECURITY table.
-In Figure~\ref{fig:skew}, we use 16 threads and vary the Zipfian factor $\theta$ from 0 to 6.
-As the Zipfian factor $\theta$ increases, accesses to the SECURITY table become more skewed, {leading to more conflicts between transactions accessing this table.} The results show that {\dbname} consistently outperforms both 2PL and IC3 in these settings.
-2PL exhibits suboptimal performance due to the high conflict detection costs inherent in its lock maintenance, whereas IC3 suffers from performance degradation caused by unnecessary pipeline-wait actions derived from its full conflict graph. {{\dbname} effectively mitigates both issues by reducing conflict detection costs through learned actions and optimizing the conflict graph to eliminate unnecessary waits.}

-In Figure~\ref{fig:scalability-tpce}, we fix the Zipfian factor to six and increase the number of threads from 1 to 16.
-A higher thread number increases the system load and hence the likelihood of transaction conflicts.
-We observe that while {\dbname} performs worse than Silo in low system load (thread number $\le$ 8), it outperforms the baselines (up to $1.1\times$) in high system load (16 threads).
-As expected, the learning overhead of {\dbname} becomes more significant under low system loads, and becomes less noticeable when the overall performance is greatly improved due to {\dbname}'s ability in identifying efficient CC actions under a high system load. }}

-\mypar{Workload drift} \revisionhint{R3.O5}{We evaluate the throughput changes of {\dbname} in response to workload drifts under the TPC-C workload.
-We simulate workload drifts by changing the number of threads for different time periods, i.e., 1 thread for Setting 1 starting at minute 0, 16 threads for Setting 2 starting at minute 200, and 4 threads for Setting 3 starting at minute 400.
-Figure~\ref{fig:drift} compares the throughput changes between optimizing from the initial agent function (``Restart'') and optimizing from the previously learned function (``w/o Restart'').
-We can observe that {\dbname} with ``w/o Restart'' fails to achieve optimal performance within three hours in both Setting 2 and Setting 3.
-This is because our graph reduction search algorithm only involves cutting-edge and merging-node mutations.
-We note that in order to fully explore the conflict graph search space, the optimization must begin with the full conflict graph, containing all nodes and edges. {Therefore, starting the optimization from a previously learned optimal agent function, where the conflict graph has already been reduced, restricts the exploration of search space, and leads to a suboptimal conflict graph for the new workload.} }
+\mypar{Workload drift} \revisionhint{R2.O7}{We simulate workload drifts under the TPC-C workload by changing the number of threads at different time intervals, i.e., 1 thread for Setting 1 (starting at minute 0), 16 threads for Setting 2 (starting at minute 200), and 4 threads for Setting 3 (starting at minute 400).
+Figure~\ref{fig:drift} compares the system throughput when optimizing from the initial function (``Restart''), versus when optimizing from the previously learned function (``w/o Restart'').
+It can be seen that {\dbname} reacts quickly to workload drifts.
+Furthermore, the ``w/o Restart'' approach fails to achieve optimal performance within three hours in both Setting 2 and Setting 3.
+This is because our graph reduction search algorithm involves only edge removal and node merging mutations.
+We note that in order to fully explore the conflict graph search space, the optimization process must begin with the full conflict graph, containing all nodes and edges. {Therefore, starting the optimization from a previously learned optimal function, where the conflict graph has already been reduced, restricts the exploration of search space, and consequently leads to a suboptimal conflict graph for the new workload.}}